 The largest settlement in the Abacos, Marsh Harbour actually serves as a central point for exploring other islands in the district.
 As beautiful as Marsh Harbour is, is doesn't have much to offer visitors as far as attractions are concerned, so your best bet is to charter a boat or get to know the ferry schedule to do a bit of island-hopping.

-If you enjoy snorkeling, a location where that is an option is Sandy Cay.
+One beach where snorkeling is an option is Sandy Cay.
 There are two beaches on this private island.
 Once faces to the west and the other to the south east, totaling 800 feet of some of the softest, whitest sand imaginable.

-Assuming you enjoy learning about other places and cultures, you might enjoy visiting a museum during your time in Marsh Harbour.
+In case you like to become more aware of other cultures and places, you might want to visit a museum during your time in Marsh Harbour.

-A common landmark for vacationers is Wyannie Malone Museum.
-It is situated in Hopetown, 6.4 mi.
+A landmark worth visiting is Wyannie Malone Museum.
+It is found within Hopetown, 6.4 mi.
 East of central Marsh Harbour.
 Named after Hope Town's founder, this museum showcases the history of the area with photography and artifacts.
 They host events for the island's Heritage Day and track the genealogy of the Malone family.

-Another interesting landmark worth visiting is Cetacean Museum.
-It is located in Hopetown, 6.4 mi.
+Another popular destination is Cetacean Museum.
+It is located within Hopetown, 6.4 mi.
 East of central Marsh Harbour.
 There are a variety of different exhibits at the Cetacean Museum.
 Visitors should expect to see plenty of historic maps and whaling charts, stories of whalers, and a collection of whale bones on display.

-The chart below lists more information on a few museums nearby.
+The chart just below enables you to learn more details regarding a few the museums you might enjoy nearby.

 |Cetacean Museum||--||Hopetown, 6.4 mi.
 East of Central Marsh Harbour|